Reports to: Development Officer

 Headquartered in New York City, we have remote staff nationwide with clusters in the Bay Area, Los Angeles and Washington DC, with a network of staffed chapters, volunteer-led local groups, and affiliates organizing nationwide.

 About the Position:

 The Associate Development Officer is an integral member of the Development team, a department that raises more than $6 million each year across Bend the Arc’s family of organizations.
-The team currently consists of two interim Co-Directors, a Development Officer, a Grant Writer, and a Development Associate.
-Together, the team stewards individual and major donors and institutional funders across the country, with concentrations in NY, Boston, DC, LA, and the Bay Area.
-Our bi-coastal team has a strong commitment to relational culture and learning, and holds regular learning sessions around racial equity in fundraising work.
+The team currently consists of two Co-Directors, two Development Officers (Institutional Funding and Major Gifts), a Grant Writer, and a Development Associate.
+Together, the team stewards individual and major donors and institutional funders across the country.

-The Associate Development Officer will hold primary responsibility for our portfolio of mid-level donors (giving from $500-1,799 annually) across the country, including cultivation, solicitation, and stewardship.
+The Associate Development Officer will hold primary responsibility for our portfolio of mid-level donors (giving from $500-1,799 annually), including stewardship, solicitation, and prospecting.
 They will lead our direct mail work and complementary digital fundraising efforts, and play a leading role in planning events for current and prospective donors.
 Additionally, this position requires regular coordination and work with colleagues across all Bend the Arc departments, and a range of consultants.

 While this position does not currently hold managerial responsibilities, there is a potential growth trajectory that includes supervision of a Development Associate.